Leave and other policies

 Vacation, Annual, and Sick/Carer’s Leave

-In all countries, we offer:
+In all countries, we offer at least:

 • 25 days of annual leave